benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - So I know I just hit you with a bunch of information
-- So if you get the slides you can click through to all of these resources
+- Get these slides you can click through to all of these resources
 - The first is actually a blog I wrote about this topic a few years ago now
 - The rest are guides and docs for the official Next.js site
   - "On-demand incremental static rengeration" is like ISR, but with a sort of webhook